raspberrypilearning/raspberry-pi-command/en/step_7.md

 ## More colours

-Some terminals, including the default Raspberry Pi OS one, allow you to use even more colours.
+Some terminals, including the default one available in Raspberry Pi OS, allow you to use even more colours.

 --- task ---
 You can choose from 256 different colours numbered from `0` (black) to `255` (white).